CBMW/CBMW/README.md

 # 👋 I'm Cody Williams

-I'm a **software developer** and **cybersecurity researcher** with a growing passion for **automation development** and **penetration testing**.
+I'm a **software developer** and **cybersecurity researcher** with a growing passion for **automation, web development** and **penetration testing**.
 I love building efficient scripts and finding creative solutions to complex problems.
 Always keen to learn, I'm on a journey to master programming and deepen my understanding of cybersecurity while creating useful and secure tools.

 Let's connect and create something innovative together!